-The first Hudson automobile was the 1909 Hudson Twenty, of which more than 4,000 were sold in the first year.
-The Twenty helped Hudson set the record for the most successful first year of production in automotive history at that time.
-Hudson’s innovative balanced crankshaft made it possible for the Hudson “Super Six” engine to achieve a higher rotational speed and greater power.
-Until 1957, almost all Hudson automobiles utilized this “Super Six” straight-6 engine.
-Hudson’s famed Hornet utilized the power achieved by the combination of the Super Six and a durable, lightweight design to win NASCAR championships from 1951-54 and set multiple records.
+Their first automobile was the 1909 Twenty, of which more than 4,000 were sold in the first year.
+The Twenty helped them set the record for the most successful first year of production in automotive history at that time.
+Hudson’s innovative balanced crankshaft made it possible for the “Super Six” engine to achieve a higher rotational speed and greater power.
+Until 1957, almost all of their automobiles utilized this “Super Six” straight-6 engine.
+The famed Hornet utilized the power achieved by the combination of the Super Six and a durable, lightweight design to win NASCAR championships from 1951-54 and set multiple records.

 Hudson merged with Nash-Kelvinator to form American Motors in 1954 in order to compete with Ford, GM, and Chrysler.
-In 1957, Hudson opted to sell only the Hornet Custom and Super.
+In 1957, they opted to sell only the Hornet Custom and Super.
 These cars featured the famed 308 Hornet Six engine and a wide front track, offering a powerful combination of speed and handling.
-American Motors ceased production of Hudson brand autos in 1957.
+American Motors ceased production of the brand autos in 1957.